2nd Principle: A Virtuous and Moral People

 To understand the anxiety of that time, we must appreciate the historical context: Americans questioned if they and future generations could be virtuous enough, knowing that without it, the republic and the Constitution would be unsustainable.

-Where Does Virtue Come From
+Where Does Virtue Come From?

 The Founding Fathers were concerned about how to ensure people possessed virtue.
 They believed that virtue is neither hereditary nor inherent; it must be taught and practiced regularly.

-They identified three key places for cultivating virtue: the home, school, and church.
-Benjamin Franklin emphasized the importance of training youth in wisdom and virtue, noting, “nothing is of more importance for the public weal.”
+They identified three key places for cultivating virtue: home, school, and church.
+Franklin emphasized the importance of training youth in wisdom and virtue, noting, “nothing is of more importance for the public weal.”

 He added that “bad habits and vices of the mind, like diseases of the body, are more easily prevented in youth than cured in adults.”